pacphi/make-onboarding-suck-less/terraform/azure/registry/README.md

-# Terraform for creating a Microsoft Registry
+# Terraform for creating an Azure Registry

 Sometimes you need a place to put your container images.
 Why not use Microsoft Azure's registry?